-When my youngest daughter was 10-years-old, she decided to start learning piano.
+When my youngest daughter was 10 years old, she decided to start learning piano.
 Like all three of my children, she started at home by herself with a little coaching from me.

-One day, after watching her older sister play and sing a Disney song that they both loved, she sat down at the piano after her sister had gone out with a friend.
+One day, after watching her older sister play and sing a Disney song that they loved, she sat down at the piano after her sister had gone out with a friend.
 One note at a time, she began to pick her way through the sheet music.

 “Dad, I don’t think I’m any good at piano.”

 What was my message to her?
 It takes work, but you can get there if you try.
-No one is a “natural born”.
+No one is a “natural born.”
 And this is how you begin to parent the growth mindset.

 With remarkably few exceptions, this simply isn’t true.

-For example, when we see a 10-year-old child who plays soccer better than her teammates, we might be tempted to say, “Wow!
+When we see a 10-year-old child who plays soccer better than her teammates, we might be tempted to say, “Wow!
 She is a natural-born soccer player!”
 Often we don’t realize — or we fail to consider — that she has been playing and practicing her skills with her siblings for hundreds of extra hours during the year, while her “less talented” teammates hardly touch a soccer ball outside of regular soccer practice.

 In these situations, we frequently conclude that one child is talented and the other is not.
 But most often we are simply overlooking how much they have applied themselves to their own learning and development.

-And as Carol Dweck has shown, attitude has a huge effect on how much kids apply themselves to their learning.
+As Dweck has shown, attitude has a huge effect on how much kids apply themselves to their learning.

 In short, kids learn better and persevere more in their efforts when they believe that hard work is essential to achieving their goals.
-Conversely, if they believe that they are either born good at math or not born good at math, they will tend to give up early when they encounter difficult challenges, and they will almost certainly stop short of reaching their full learning potential.
+Conversely, if they believe that they are either born good at math or not good at math, they will tend to give up early when they encounter difficult challenges, and they will almost certainly stop short of reaching their full learning potential.

 How can parents instill a growth mindset in their children?